 Every application will necessitate a different set of stabilizers, and your decision will be determined by where you are shooting your content and how much movement you require.

-To make it easier for you to choose external stabilizers, I’ve separated them by use case, so you can easily pick the ideal one for the type of video you want to capture.
+To make it easier to choose external stabilizers, I’ve separated them by use case so you can easily pick the ideal one for the type of video you want to capture.

 Consider interviews, over-the-desk, and training videos, which all contain a static frame in which the subject interacts with the viewers.
 These short videos are simple and do not require high-end video stabilizers.

-If you intend to capture these videos, here are some great tripods that will get the job done without costing an arm and a leg.
+If you intend to capture these videos, here are some great tripods that will do the job without costing an arm and a leg.

-Mactrem’s lightweight aluminum tripod is compatible with Sony, Nikon, and Canon cameras and can support up to 11 lbs (5 kg) of weight.
+Manfrotto’s lightweight aluminum tripod is compatible with Sony, Nikon, and Canon cameras and can support up to 8.8 lb (4 kg) of weight.

-With the aid of a 360-degree handle, it includes a 3-way pan that allows you to shoot basic movement images – from top to bottom, right to left, and portrait tilt.
+A 360-degree handle includes a 3-way pan that allows you to shoot basic movement images – from top to bottom, right to left, and portrait tilt.

 Edurax 66-Inch Tripod